rheard/pynetforms/README.md

 First we define an event handler `button1_click`.
 This handler needs 2 arguments, `sender` and `e`.
 Note that due to
     limitations, currently `sender` will be a raw pythonnet `Control`, and will not work with the nice Python names yet.

+Next notice the line where we add `button1_click` to the EventHandler `click`.
+This is exactly like C# except without
+    the converting to another type.

+That is it! `button1_click` will be called when the button is clicked!